tongvtdan/apillis-mfg/MEMORY.md

 - Use `ProjectStatus` for project lifecycle status ('active', 'completed', etc.)
 - Use `ProjectStage` for legacy workflow stages (backward compatibility only)
 - Use `WorkflowStage` for current database-driven workflow stages
+- Use string IDs for workflow stage references (not enum values)
 - Ensure interface fields match database schema exactly for new features
 - Use computed fields (`order_index`) for legacy compatibility when needed
+- Prefer `workflowStageService` methods over direct database queries for stage operations

 ### Error Handling
 - Wrap components in appropriate error boundaries